-We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects any of our pupils or staff.
+We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects any of our students or staff.

-Where we transfer personal data to a country or territory outside the European Economic Area, we will do so in accordance with data protection law.
+Where we transfer personal data internationally, we will do so in accordance with UK data protection law.